Great Northern Elevator: Storage

-Present day
+Final years

 In the late 1980s, then-owner Pillsbury requested a permit to raze the structure.
 This was opposed, and culminated in the Great Northern's designation as a city of Buffalo landmark.
 In 1996 and 2003 demolition of the building complex was again requested by subsequent and current owner Archer Daniels Midland (ADM).
 Both times it was denied.
-The building remains one of the earliest surviving elevators in the Buffalo River District.
+Until its demolition, the building remained one of the earliest surviving elevators in the Buffalo River District.

 On December 11, 2021, during a wind storm in Buffalo, the north-facing wall of the building partially collapsed, exposing some of the innovative cylindrical grain bins inside.

 On December 17, the City of Buffalo ordered the emergency demolition of the historic elevator.
 The Campaign for Greater Buffalo History, Architecture & Culture sued the city and owner ADM in State Supreme Court to block the demolition.
 The court found for the City and owner, whereupon the Campaign appealed to the fourth District Appellate Court.
 New York State appellate justice Tracey Bannister granted a temporary restraining order against demolition.
-Demolition began in September 2022.
+Demolition began in September 2022, and was completed by May 2023.